Foyle's War series 3: "Enemy Fire"

+The RAF requisitions Digby Manor as a burns medical unit led by surgeon Patrick Jamieson and Dr. Brian Wrenn.
+Group Captain Lawrence Smythe is dubious of Jamieson's unconventional yet effective methods.
+The manor's owner, Sir Michael Waterford, and his housekeeper, Mrs. Roecastle, are troubled by their eviction but comply.
+Numerous acts of petty sabotage then occur at the manor, and investigations reveal it to be work of the housekeeper, upset at the requisition.
+Peter Preston, the new ARP warden, informs Wrenn of his wife's affair.
+Andrew Foyle is relieved when his friend Greville Woods is sent on a night reconnaissance mission instead of him.
+At the end of the mission, Woods crashes and suffers serious burns.
+Andrew goes AWOL in Stewart's flat, suffering from severe exhaustion.
+Gordon Drake, a central figure in the story, with connections to everyone, is murdered.
+Foyle and Milner are able to determine that, even though Wrenn initially assaulted Drake, it was Preston, his brother-in-law, who killed him over his abusive treatment of Preston's sister Beryl.

 Cast and characters

 Foyle is shown visiting the grave of his wife on the ninth anniversary of her death.
 The tombstone reads: "Rosalind Foyle, June 1902 – February 1932, RIP".
 Wrenn is the surgeon who had amputated Milner's leg.
 On returning to the squadron, Andrew Foyle receives a promotion to flight lieutenant and is transferred to a training position by Wing Commander Turner, who understands his exhaustion and the service he has already performed.

 Background and production

 The hospital and its patients are broadly based on the work of Archibald McIndoe and his "guinea pigs".
 Waterford's story of battle-fatigue and self-injury 25 years ago parallels that of Woods' injuries and Andrew Foyle's stress in this war.
 Andrew Foyle's transfer to a training position at an Operational Training Unit (OTU) is slightly inaccurate.
 605 Squadron was a front line unit in February 1941, and RAF Debden did not have an OTU until March 1941, when No. 52 OTU formed to train fighter pilots using the Hawker Hurricane, so it would be unlikely for him to fly a Spitfire to a unit with Hurricanes.
 The scenes at the "factory" where Ann Preston worked, were filmed at Hangar 3 at IWM Duxford featuring The Old Flying Machine Company's Spitfire from Series 1.